shinyemptyhead/the-conference-bible/organisation_and_planning.md

 Many conferences give swag to attendees and speakers.

 As a speaker or attendee, swag is nice to receive but it shouldn't be something that is expected.
 Budgets can be limited, and size based swag (like t-shirts) can be a nightmare to accurately predict.
 Swag should be seen as a "nice to have" rather than a "must have" using the leftover budget from the sponsors.
 There's a sustainability aspect to swag to consider, is it a t-shirt that will fade after a couple of washes, or a gimmick which is discarded or broken a week later?
+Be especially careful adding sponsor branding to "optional" swag (for example, tote bags or lanyards) as this will prevent you being able to use it in following years.

 ## Task management